 Reference management is about keeping track of references to books, articles and other material you want to refer to.
 It is also about presenting the references correctly, in the text, as well as in the list of references.
 Reference management software will help you manage your references throughout the whole writing process, from information seeking to the publishing of your completed text.
 Read more about reference management in the Writing guide.

-In the Writing guide, there is also a section on reference management tools.
+Here, in the Writing guide, there is also a section on reference management tools.

 Watch a film with short clips on how references work.